 Virtually all students admitted to our PhD programs are offered full financial support including tuition waivers and stipends in the forms of teaching or research assistantships.
 Several Institute-wide fellowships are also available to PhD students.
 Masters students, however, very rarely receive financial support.

 Answers to frequently asked questions about admission to our graduate programs.
 You will likely find the answer to your remaining questions here.
 If not please contact us at email@example.com.

-All students interested in graduate studies in the School of Math are invited to attend our Prospective Student Day which will be held on Friday, September 22, 2017 from 2pm to 5pm in Skiles 006.
+All students interested in graduate studies in the School of Math are invited to attend our Prospective Student Day which will be held on Friday, September 28, 2018.
 Students from underrepresented groups and from the Atlanta area or Georgia are particularly encouraged to attend.
-Here is the Flier for the event.

 All applications are handled through the Graduate Studies Office of Georgia Tech.
 Please refer to this site for general application instructions, FAQ, and other information about Georgia Tech and Atlanta.